ollegreen/ollegreen/README.md

 guest lecturer @ Stockholm University since 2020 — teaching masters students how applied science works in operations. still going and find it really lovely.

-a couple PyCon Sweden talks — one making time series forecasting less painful (2021), another walking through GPT-3 back when that was the wildest thing out (2020).
+a couple PyCon Sweden talks — walked through GPT-3 research alpha (2020) and one on making time series forecasting less painful (2021).

 started a swedish lab (dataalliance.io) to explore LLMs in 2020, where I did my favorite project of all time: published the worlds first book using GPT-3 -> [Bob The Robot](https://www.amazon.co.uk/Bob-Robot-Exploring-Artificial-Intelligence-ebook/dp/B08GL2YWGY).